HYPOPHOSPHATASIA (HPP) IN CHILDREN

 brain-image

-Early Signs in Infants
+Early Signs in Infants.

 This form of HPP typically shows in infants before 6 months of age.
 Development may seem normal, but an issue with feeding or inadequate weight gain, as well as seizures, may be signs.